selimceylan/Liquid_Volume_Detection_From_Drain_Images/README.md

 Using Mask R-CNN pixel-wise masks for every object in an image can automatically segment and construct.\
 Mask R-CNN was built using Faster R-CNN.
 While Faster R-CNN has 2 outputs for each candidate object, a class label and a bounding-box offset, Mask R-CNN is the addition of a third branch that outputs the object mask.

 ## How to Detect Liquid Volume in Drain
 Our model detect blood part and empty part separately in drain and gives masks of these detections.
-The software takes total volume of drain as an input for calculate this:\
+Total pixel sizes of these masks saved and sum of these saved as total_pixels_of_drain.
+The software takes total volume of drain ("total_volume_in_ml") as an input for calculate the blood volume in milliliter.\
 blood_mask_pixels + empty_mask_pixels = total_pixels_of_drain\
 blood_volume_in_ml = (blood_mask_pixels * total_volume_in_ml) / total_pixels_of_drain

 ## Restrictions
-When these conditions provided, model detect volume with %1 error rate.
+When these conditions provided, model measures volume with %1 error rate.
 - Drain position should be on the middle of image.
 - Drain and camera distance should be roughly arm distance.
 - User should know the total volume of drain.